Julian Huxley (rugby union)

-Julian Huxley (born 3 August 1979) is an Australian rugby union professional footballer.
+Julian Huxley (born 3 August 1979) is a retired Australian rugby union professional footballer.
 In 2008 he had established himself in the Wallabies and was named Australian Rookie of the Year.
 In 2011 he played for the Melbourne Rebels in the Super Rugby competition.

 Early life

 Huxley played for a Lindfield club in his youth, and was educated at the St Ives prep school of Sydney Grammar School and The King's School, Sydney and went on to play for the Gordon and Sydney University clubs.
 Huxley has previously appeared for the under-19, under-21 and 'A' Australia sides, he also played for the Australian sevens.

 Rugby career

 Huxley made his Super Rugby debut for the Queensland Reds in 2003.
 His Reds season was successful year and was awarded the Pilecki Medal to become the player of the year.
 At the end of 2004 he went to New Zealand to play for Northland.

 He returned to Super Rugby in 2005, and subsequently played every match of the season.
 After the Reds' 2006 season Huxley joined the Brumbies.